nsaje/dotfiles/docs/conventions/BACKEND.md

 - they return an additional parameter
 - they accept additional parameters

-`restapi` app has the following building blocks:
+A `restapi` feature has the following building blocks:

 - **urls.py** - url paths
-- **views** - view definition, calling the right serializers, calling business, returning via serializers
+- **views.py** - view definition, calling the right serializers, calling business, returning via serializers
-- **serializers** - deserialization of request inputs, converting to internal values and vice versa, they can be reused between various views.
+- **serializers.py** - deserialization of request inputs, converting to internal values and vice versa, they can be reused between various views.
 Idealy we would have 1 serializer per model and reuse it whenever we need the concept in some view.
 A serializer would know how to serialize a model only by passing in the model instance, without any additional parameters.

 ```
 restapi/
   urls.py
   exceptions.py
   authentication.py
-  serializers/
-    common/
-      fields/
-      base_serializer.py
-    adgroup.py  # ad group serializer
-  views/
-    adgroup.py  # CRUD ad group
-    budget.py   # assign budget, get allocated etc.
+  account/
+    __init__.py
+    urls.py
+    serializers.py
+    views.py
+    views_test.py
+  ...
 ```

-# Directory structure #
+## Directory structure

 The Z1 backend is composed of several apps.